deeperj/dillinger/Thesis.md

 ### Chap 4
 1. How does this chapter relate to your work?
+2. Where is the Fast Scattering algorithm?
+Is it in a later chapter?

 ## Other Questions
 1. What about chapter summaries
 2. Should equation references be big or small caps
 3. To read and summarise \cite{maas2017building}
 4. Publication rejection notes to be considered
+5. Fast

 [Highland-ScratchPad-End]-->